Sports H-2B Sponsorship Jobs in Virginia

 Which sports companies sponsor H-2B visas in Virginia?

-Ski resorts such as Massanutten Resort and Bryce Resort, golf course management companies operating courses in Northern Virginia and the Tidewater region, and whitewater rafting and outdoor adventure operators near the New River and Shenandoah River have historically filed H-2B petitions.
+Ski resorts such as Massanutten Resort and Bryce Resort, golf course management companies operating courses in Northern Virginia and the Tidewater region, and whitewater rafting and outdoor adventure operators near the New River and Shenandoah River have historically filed H-2B visa petitions.
 Larger hospitality and resort groups that bundle sports and recreation amenities within their properties also appear in Department of Labor disclosure data as H-2B employers.

 Which cities in Virginia have the most sports H-2B sponsorship jobs?